Michael Mildren launches his Process EP series with Studies In Kraft

 The results of Michael’s work on Process 1 are eleven tracks which trace Kraftwerk’s most influential work backwards from 1980’s Computer World album through to their 1975 breakthrough Autobahn.
 Although there have been many Kraftwerk covers released over the years, this is a rare occasion where their material has been explored with the level of detail and intensity applied by classical musicians to the interpretation of composers such as Mozart or Beethoven.
 This is not however a slavish re-enactment, but an interpretation of Kraftwerk as they themselves may have played the tracks in an alternative reality – less a re-enactment and more an inhabitation of the Kraftwerk sonic headspace.
 The results will be of interest to anyone interested in classic electronic music and its influence in our musical landscape today.

 Process 1: Studies In Kraft from Michael Mildren is available now from Clan Analogue.
-Process 2 will be released in September.
+Process 2: Post-Kraft follows on from Process 1, where Michael explores the techniques of Kraftwerk in his own original music.

 1. Computer World